From one July Fourth to the next, a steep slide for Biden

 “We were hoping to be free of the virus, and the virus had a lot more in store for us,” said Joshua Sharfstein, vice dean of the Johns Hopkins Bloomberg School of Public Health.
 The number of people in the United States who died from COVID-19 nearly doubled, from 605,000 to more than 1 million, over the past year.

 That sunny speech one year ago marked a crossroads for Biden’s presidency.
-The pandemic appeared to be waning, the economy was booming, inflation was negligible and public approval of his job performance was glowing.
+The pandemic appeared to be waning, the economy was booming, inflation wasn’t rising as quickly as today and public approval of his job performance was solid.

 As Biden approaches his second Fourth of July in the White House, his standing couldn’t be more different.
 A series of miscalculations and unforeseen challenges have Biden struggling for footing as he faces a potentially damaging verdict from voters in the upcoming midterm elections.
 Even problems that weren’t Biden’s fault have been fuel for Republican efforts to retake control of Congress.